 This is a detail few people know is even an option, but stone can come one of two ways.
 It is possible to leave your solid surface with a matte finish, some call it honed, but there is also leathered with granite.
 These options give a more rustic feel, but also may require a little more upkeep and can cost a little more.
 The standard option here is polished, and you'll find that most solid surface material comes that way.

 This finish option leaves the customer with a surface that has no shine.
 It will not reflect light but can be the perfect solution in a bathroom or movie theater setting.

 There are fewer practical applications for this option as sometimes it is tricky to set cups or other level things down on.
 I have seen it elegantly used as a media center top, as well as a bar top.

-The most commonly used surface finish is polished.
-Most surfaces come standard this way and it provides for a beautiful, gleaming finish.
+The surface finish used most commonly is polished.
+Most surfaces come standard this way, and it provides for a beautiful finish.
 It also helps seal and protect against spills and other stains.

-At Bamboo, we take the time to make sure you know and consider all of the options for your remodel.
+At Bamboo, we take the time to make sure you know and consider all the options for your remodel.
 We know it is super important that you know where every dollar you spend goes, and we want to make sure that each of those dollars are spent in ways that will only increase the value of your home and living space.
-If you have any other questions about counters or materials, please feel free to reach out to us and someone from our team would love to assist you.
+If you have questions about counters or materials, please reach out to us and someone from our team would love to assist you.

 “Working with Bamboo App on our remodel project has been a breathe of fresh air.
 The use of technology to facilitate the project moving forward while also giving the homeowner oversight into the scope of work, timeline and budget is a true revelation for the industry.